thatsabhishek/Swift-Codes/README.md

 # Swift-Codes
-This repository is the collection of various types of cool programs written in the C++ language.
+This repository is the collection of various types of cool programs written in the Swift language.

 The list below contains links to the specific programs.
 ## List of Programs